dohuyduc2002/MLOps-platform-with-Kubeflow/README.md

 **Disclaimer**: This is a version 1.2 of this project, I will keep updating this project to make it more complete and useful.

-You can refer to this github repo that I pushed in Kubeflow notebook in this link : [git-underwrite-mlflow](https://github.com/dohuyduc2002/git-underwrite-mlflow), there also documentation in here to setup git and basic usage of Kubeflow notebook workspace.

 ![Diagram](media/diagram.jpg)